 A follow up question came in based on yesterday’s tip for directly inserting scanned images into a message;

-Is it also possible to attach these scanned images instead of inserting them into the message body?
+Is it also possible to attach these scanned images as files instead of inserting them into the message body?

 When scanning in a document such as a signed contract, it doesn’t make sense to insert them into the message body.

-No, this is not possible via this method.
-You can of course scan in the document first and then create an email and attach the scanned images or select the images in Explorer and use the Send To-> Mail Recipient option.
+You can of course scan in the document first and then create an email and attach the scanned images or select the images in File Explorer and use the Send To-> Mail Recipient option from the right-click menu.

 Some scanners also have (programmable) scanner buttons which will create a new email with the image attached directly after the scan has completed.

-This would work only if your scan job only consists of a single image or if your scanner is a more advanced scanner with an automatic feeder.
+This would only work if your scan job consists of a single image or if your scanner is a more advanced scanner with an automatic feeder.

-Another option is to use the Windows Fax and Scan application which is included in Windows Vista, Windows 7 and Windows 8.
+Another option is to use the Windows Fax and Scan application which is part of Windows itself.

 You can find this in your main All Programs list in the Start Menu or simply type in the Start Menu search field;